 Your employee experience strategy can be used to tie employee experience and company culture together, making your culture resonate at important touchpoints across the employee life cycle.

 Adding culture to the employee experience at recruitment

 Recruitment is a point where culture can really shine through.
-Make the employee experience come to life by emphasizing culture as you communicate your employer brand on job ads, marketing materials and at events like careers fairs.
+Make the employee experience come to life by emphasising culture as you communicate your employer brand on job ads, marketing materials and at events like careers fairs.
 Include testimonials from your people about their employee experience, showing rather than telling potential candidates about your levels of employee engagement, well-being and inclusion.

 When candidates meet your hiring managers and HR professionals during the screening process, make sure those employees are empowered to speak honestly about their own employee experience, rather than just communicating on behalf of the company.

 You can use feedback from candidates at this stage to assess how your culture is coming across and whether the recruitment process accurately reflects the employee experience.

 Employee experience and company culture during onboarding